adzm/BusinessCats/README.md

 ## Features

-- Send inline images within your conversations!
+- Embed images directly inline within your conversations!
 	- Optimized palette and automatic resizing to fit Lync / Skype for Business client limitations.
 	- Snip sections from the current display / screenshot.
 	- Snips are archived automatically.